18 The theoretical QQ plot

 mean = mean(alto), sd = sd(alto))))

-# Generate q-q plots of the simulated values
+# Generate QQ plots of the simulated values

-It can be helpful to simulate distributions of difference skewness to see how a normal quantile plot may behave.
-In the following figure, the top row shows different density distribution plots; the bottom row shows the normal q-q plots for each distribution.
+It can be helpful to simulate distributions of difference skewness to see how a Normal quantile plot may behave.
+In the following figure, the top row shows different density distribution plots, The bottom row shows the Normal QQ plots for each distribution.